Bryant–Wagner brawl: Wagner

 Wagner College interim president Angelo Araimo released a statement confirming that all Wagner players, staff and students who travelled to the game had returned back to Staten Island safe.
 "After the game was stopped in the second half due to an altercation in the stands, we made the decision to remove our band, spirit teams and fans from the arena.
 No Wagner student was directly involved in the incident, but we decided to remove ourselves from the increasingly hostile and unmanageable environment," Araimo said.

 Northeast Conference

 NEC commissioner Noreen Morris said she was "disgusted" by the events and that the conference would launch an investigation into the brawl.
 Morris vowed to review the conference's game management policy to prevent future skirmishes.
 Morris and two NEC head coaches refused to comment for a New York Post article profiling Kiss before the NCAA Tournament.

-An anonymous NEC assistant head coach said that Kiss' behavior regularly crossed the line and called his behavior "bush league".

 Shortly thereafter, Bryant left the NEC and joined the America East Conference.